 What can you do — camera in hand or not — to be more mindful, engaged, and connected with your heart when you travel?
 Here are a few approaches we’ve found helpful.

 • Prepare for the journey.
 Just as important as making hotel bookings and gathering maps is stating some intentions for the journey.
 Why are you going?
-To pay your respects to an ancestor?
-To pray where others have prayed before you?
 To reconnect with nature or history?
+To share time with family?
 Commit to a purpose for the trip by sharing your hopes with your family, friends, and traveling companions.
-Then gather any material you would like to have on hand at your destination — a picture, story, poem, or favorite passage from scripture.

 • Keep Notes.
-Mary Ann was writing in her journal one day when a tour group passed by.
+I was writing in my journal one day when a tour group passed by.
 A woman exclaimed, “I want to keep a journal too, but I never have time.
 To write I’d have to miss something.”
 That is so often true.
 Many trips are so packed with activities that it’s hard to do the necessary reflecting upon what you are seeing.

 One tip to all would-be journal writers: Give up the idea of keeping your trip diary chronological.
 If you try to keep it orderly, you’ll soon fall behind and end up with a few days recorded in detail and the rest lost in frustration.
 Practice travel presence by letting your journal just happen.
 Keep a list of your impressions in the back of your book.
 Then write about one of them whenever you get a chance, perhaps while sitting in traffic on the bus or when everyone else is shopping.